kankankankankankan/github-trending/README.md

 ## Css

+* 【2024-10-08】[SurajPratap10 / Imagine_AI](https://github.com/SurajPratap10/Imagine_AI) - The IMAGINE - AI, which is built using the OpenAI API library DALL-E 2, aims to solve the problem of limited creativity and imagination.
+This is a fully mobile responsive image generator built with Node.js and Express that uses OpenAI's Dall-E models to generate images.
 * 【2024-09-29】[refact0r / system24](https://github.com/refact0r/system24) - a tui-style discord theme
 * 【2024-09-29】[primary-theme / obsidian](https://github.com/primary-theme/obsidian) - Comfy, playful but productive theme for Obsidian.
 "Primary instantly puts you in a relaxed state that opens the door to creativity and exploration.
 Wonderfully executed down to the smallest details,"
 * 【2024-09-15】[Automattic / themes](https://github.com/Automattic/themes) - Free WordPress themes made by Automattic for WordPress.org and WordPress.com.